-We’re going to assume that you need a VoIP telephony solution that will support an office of up to several dozen employees and that you have an Internet connection that will support whatever your simultaneous call volume happens to be.
+We’re going to assume that you need a VoIP telephony solution that supports an office of up to several dozen employees and that you have an Internet connection that supports whatever your simultaneous call volume may be.
 This is above and beyond your normal Internet traffic.
 To keep it simple, you need 100 Kbps of bandwidth in both directions for each call.
 And you need a router/firewall that can prioritize VoIP traffic so that all your employees playing Angry Birds won’t cause degradation in VoIP call quality.
 Almost any good home router can now provide this functionality.
 Remember to disable ALG on your router, and it’s smooth sailing.

 Next up is choosing where to install your PBX.
 On a virtual machine on an existing server, directly onto a hardware appliance, or in the cloud on a Linux VPS.
 There are many good choices.
 Unless you have a burning desire to preserve your ties with Ma Bell, we recommend limiting your Ma Bell lines to your main number.
 Most phone companies can provide a service called multi-channel forwarding that lets multiple inbound calls to your main number be routed to one or more VoIP DIDs much like companies do with 800-number calls.

 If your requirements involve retention of dozens of Ma Bell lines and complex routing of calls to multiple offices, then we would strongly recommend you spend a couple thousand dollars with a consultant.
-Some of the best in the business frequent the PBX in a Flash Forum, and they do this for a living.
+Some of the best in the business frequent the PBXinaflash Forums, and they do this for a living.
 They can easily save you the cost of their services by guiding you through the hardware selection process.
 For business or for home, another alternative is available if you don’t want to babysit your own hardware.
 That’s signing up with a managed hosting provider.

-If there is one thing that will kill any new VoIP deployment, it’s choosing the wrong phones.
-If you value your career, you’ll let that be an organization-driven decision after carefully reviewing at least 6-12 phones that won’t cause you daily heartburn.
+If there is one thing that kills any new VoIP deployment, it’s choosing the wrong phones.
+If you value your career, keep it as an organization-driven decision after carefully reviewing at least 6-12 IP phones that don’t cause you daily heartburn.
 You and your budget team can figure out the price points that work in your organization keeping in mind that not everyone needs the same type of telephone.
-Depending upon your staffing, the issue becomes how many different phone sets are you and your colleagues capable of supporting and maintaining on a long term basis.
+Depending upon your staffing, the issue becomes how many different IP phone sets are you and your colleagues capable of supporting and maintaining on a long term basis.

-PBXinaflash supports a great many phones out of the box, you can see the full list here.
-So the question becomes which phones should you show your business associates.
+PBXinaflash supports a great many IP phones out of the box - see the full list here.
+So the question becomes which phones should you present to your business associates.
 That again should be a decision by you and your management and budget teams, but collect some information from end-users first.
 Choose a half dozen representative users in your company and get each of them to fill out a questionnaire documenting their 10 most frequent daily phone calls and listing each step of how they process those calls.
 That will give you a good idea about types and variety of phones you need to consider for different groups of users.
 Cheaper rarely is better.
 Keep in mind that phones can last a very long time, even lousy ones.
 So choose carefully.

 What do we personally use: Yealink’s T46G is our favorite, and we also have several Polycom phones of various types, a Samsung Galaxy S4 and Moto X, and a Samsung Galaxy S3 extension interconnected with Vitelity’s vMobile service to provide transparent connectivity on both WiFi and cellular networks.